Equipment

 Keep the mask away from direct sunlight and replace it every year.

 To ensure optimum comfort and suitability, your mask will be selected from an extensive mask range and will be professionally fitted by a member of our fully-trained staff.
 You will then be shown how to put on and take off your mask correctly to ensure an ongoing good fit.
 Some masks have quick release clips to make this process easier.
 They can sometimes feel a little uncomfortable and claustrophobic at first, so it’s important to persevere.
-The most important thing is that you wear the mask properly and coordinate your breathing with the air pressure of the ventilator machine.
+The most important thing is that you wear the mask properly.

 Eye irritation

-Your headgear may be too tight, so try loosening it a little bit.
-If your mask has a forehead adjuster, move this so that the mask is pushed away from the bridge of your nose.
+Your headgear may be too tight, so try loosening them a little bit.
+If the bridge of your nose is sore and your mask has a forehead adjuster, move this so that the mask is pushed away from the bridge of your nose.
 If the problem continues, it could be that you need a different type of mask; call our helpline and we can arrange a visit.
 If your skin has become reddened or broken, contact your nurse specialist at the hospital for advice.

 Tubing and filters

-The connection tubing should be washed weekly in warm, soapy water and rinsed thoroughly in clear water.
-Then hang the tubing over a towel rack/shower to drain and dry completely.
+The mask is connected to the machine via 6 foot (1.8m) tube.
 Your tubing will be replaced every year or more frequently if it becomes damaged.
+Please see our ‘common questions’ for regular cleaning advice.
 If you use a humidifier, you may need to clean your tubing more frequently.

 Filter changing